 Golf Insider verdict

-Golfers that need forgiveness and those that can’t sacrifice any distance will enjoy what the Callaway Rogue ST Irons have to offer.
+Golfers who need forgiveness and those who can’t sacrifice any distance will enjoy what the Callaway Rogue ST Irons have to offer.
 We weren’t a big fan of the original Rogue irons, as the feel was just not that impressive.
 Mavrik improved some of the technology that we saw in the Rogue, but the Rogue ST addressed the forgiveness issues that we found with the Mavrik.

 Best Women’s Player’s Iron – Titleist T300 Irons